Deadly force behind the wheel

 Shortly after dawn on April 10, Battenfield, in a Dodge Ram, failed to stop at a traffic signal and then began to flee when a U.S. Forest Service officer attempted to stop him.
 Arkansas State Trooper Michael Shawn Ellis picked up the pursuit.
 Dashboard-camera video from the trooper’s car captured Battenfield as he swerved into the path of oncoming traffic.
 “Get this car stopped as soon as there’s an opening,” a supervisor told Ellis over the radio.

 Ellis hit Battenfield’s truck at 109 mph, sending both vehicles into a tumble.
-Battenfield’s truck landed on its roof, and acted as a ramp for the trooper’s car, launching it into the air, where it sliced through two street lamps.
+Battenfield’s truck landed on its roof and acted as a ramp for the trooper’s car, launching it into the air, where it sliced through two street lamps.

-Arkansas State Police performed a PIT maneuver at 109 mph to end a chase in Fort Smith, Ark. on April 10, 2020.
-The chase began after Battenfield failed to stop at a traffic signal.
+Arkansas State Police performed a PIT maneuver at 109 mph to end a chase in Fort Smith, Ark., on April 10, 2020.
+The chase began after Justin Battenfield failed to stop at a traffic signal.
 Battenfield died and the officer was injured.

-Battenfield died and Trooper Ellis suffered “non-life-threatening injuries,” according to state police.
+Battenfield died, and Ellis suffered “non-life-threatening injuries,” according to state police.

-“They should have backed off and he would have come on home,” said Carol Henson, Battenfield’s mother.
+“They should have backed off, and he would have come on home,” said Carol Henson, Battenfield’s mother.
 “Then they could have come up and got him.”

-An Arkansas State Patrol spokesman said the department regretted the loss of life, but emphasized that the PIT often hinges on the unpredictable behavior of the fleeing driver.
+An Arkansas State Patrol spokesman said the department regretted the loss of life, but he emphasized that the PIT often hinges on the unpredictable behavior of the fleeing driver.

 “The PIT . . . is supposed to be a controlled maneuver based on all of the factors at that second the law enforcement officer’s bumper makes contact with the vehicle.
 That’s what everything is based on.
-If the suspect changes the dynamics in any way, it could very easily turn bad, and no question about it,” said spokesman Bill Sadler.
+If the suspect changes the dynamics in any way, it could very easily turn bad, and no question about it,” spokesman Bill Sadler said.
 He declined to make Ellis available for comment.

 When performed at slower speeds — generally 35 to 45 mph — the maneuver can be safe and effective to end pursuits, experts said.

-Note: Editor’s note: The videos in this story contain graphic content.